DTM Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Pipeline Segment Performance: Increased by $14 million due to higher seasonal EBITDA from joint ventures and interstate pipelines.
+• Pipeline Segment: Increased by $14 million due to higher seasonal EBITDA from joint ventures and interstate pipelines.

-• Gathering Segment Performance: Increased by $1 million, driven by higher volumes in Blue Union and Appalachia.
+• Gathering Segment: Increased by $1 million, driven by higher volumes in Blue Union and Appalachia gathering.

-• Growth Capital Investment: $72 million in Q1, aligned with expectations, with a ramp-up anticipated in the second half of the year.
+• Growth Capital Investment: $72 million in Q1, aligned with plans, with expectations for a ramp-up in the second half of the year.

-• Dividends: The Board approved a quarterly dividend of $0.88 per share, unchanged from the previous quarter.
+• Dividends: Board approved a quarterly dividend of $0.88 per share, unchanged from the prior quarter.

 2. Strategic Updates and Business Highlights

-• Project Backlog: DTM has a $3.4 billion project backlog, with two new Pipeline segment projects approved:
+• Project Backlog: DTM has a $3.4 billion project backlog, with two new pipeline projects approved:

 • Vector Pipeline Expansion: Increasing capacity by 400 million cubic feet per day, expected in service by Q4 2028.